-Carlson, Wickstrom, Burroughs and Fulton11 (2016) have developed a framework for teaching modeling in elementary grades (see Figure 2.3).
-The inner cyclic arrangement of three squares with rounded corners represent the students engaged in the three phases of a modeling cycle - Pose Questions, Build Solutions, and Validate Conclusions.
-This is a simpler modeling process diagram than the one described in chapter 1.
+Carlson, Wickstrom, Burroughs, and Fulton20 have developed a framework for teaching modeling in elementary grades (see Figure 2.8).
+The inner cyclic arrangement of three squares with rounded corners represents a three-phase student modeling cycle-Pose Questions, Build Solutions, and Validate Conclusions.
 The primary teaching actions are represented by the bold phrases: Developing & Anticipating, Enacting, and Revisiting.
-The cycle represented by the outer triangular cyclic arrangement represents three teacher actions - Organize, Monitor, and Regroup - to facilitate modeling as the students are engaged in Enacting.

-You may see strong similarities with the five practices for orchestrating mathematical discourse by Stein and Smith12, but you will also see some differences due to the openendedness of modeling problems.
+The cycle represented by the outer triangular cyclic arrangement represents three teacher actions-Organize, Monitor, and Regroup-to facilitate modeling as the students are engaged in Enacting.
+You may see strong similarities with the five practices for orchestrating mathematical discourse by Stein and Smith21, but you will also see some differences due to the openness of modeling problems.
 For example, the order in which student groups present their modeling solutions is important.
-A teacher might choose to have a moderately successful solution presented first so that strengths and weaknesses can be identified, This can normalize the idea that even a "finished" model is never perfect.
+A teacher might choose to have a moderately successful solution presented first so that strengths and weaknesses can be identified.
+This can normalize the idea that even a "finished" model is never perfect.
 Another possibility is to order presentations by the type or specificity of assumptions made by the groups.
 This choice can be made according to what the teacher would like to emphasize.
 Because mathematical modeling is an iterative process in which modelers loop back to improve their own solutions, the sequencing of solutions is something in which students take the lead when they report on their work.